futape/search/README.md

 Please note, a value instance is intended to be provided by exactly one searchable at a time and is not shared by multiple searchables.
 Otherwise you may encounter undefined behavior.
 There are an abstract matcher and value you can extend to build your own, as well as a few predefined concrete matchers.
-There's also a `AbstractArrayValue` class which extends the `AbstractValue` class and manages the managed value to be an array.
+There's also a `AbstractArrayValue` and a `AbstractStringValue` class which extend the `AbstractValue` class and manages the managed value to be an array or string respectively.

 #### Token Matcher